 |Beef Protein Concentrate||4.1|

-The protein food's amino acid profile of affects its biological value.
+The protein food's amino acid profile affects its biological value.
 Protein food sources can be consumed together regenerating a complete protein rating PDCAAS 1.0-score.
 One protein may have a better effect if it is mixed with another based on the strength and weaknesses of its amino acid profile.
 Only 3 protein amino acid profiles have been rated as "Complete" or with a perfect PDCAAS score of 1.0.
 "Complete Proteins" are SOY, WHEY, & EGG WHITES.
 PDCAAS means "Protein Digestibility Corrected Amino Acid Score."
-An argument can be made for consuming whey protein during strength or speed training cycles, and soy during endurance cardio training cycles keeping the carbohydrates to protein ratio of 3-4 to 1 as total dietary protein of 1.7 grams during speed/strength training but no more than 1.4 grams/kilogram bodyweight during endurance training cycles.
+An argument can be made for consuming whey protein during strength or speed training cycles, and soy during endurance cardio training cycles keeping the carbohydrates to protein ratio of 3-4 to 1 as total dietary protein of 1.7 grams during speed/strength training, but no more than 1.4 grams/kilogram bodyweight during endurance training cycles.
 Only small portions of protein should be consumed during exercise, which operate to blunt protein deficits created by exercise.
-During the first 30 minutes after exercise it is important that the athlete consume a large protein meal of 40 grams with 120-160 grams carbohydrates to refill the lean muscle mass stores for recovery and "muscle growth" after exercise.
-Too much dietary protein above 1.7 grams per kilogram body weight is not necessary, increasing the risk of elevating nitrogen, ammonia, urea, dehydration, and increasing feelings of malaise from nitrogen toxicity impacting stress on the liver and kidneys.
+During the first 30 minutes after exercise it is important that the athlete consume a large protein meal of 40 grams with 120-160 grams carbohydrates to refill the lean muscle mass stores for recovery and muscle growth after exercise.
+Too much dietary protein above 1.7 grams per kilogram body weight is not necessary.
+It increases the risk of elevating nitrogen, ammonia, urea, dehydration, and increased feelings of malaise from nitrogen toxicity, impacting stress on the liver and kidneys.
 More is not always better, but balance is always key.